moodle/moodlenet/packages/react-app/src/server/README.md

 used by context/maincontext.mts

-setup react-app with this define : WebPkgDeps -> list of object for direct access to default export from package { pkgId, pluginDef: { mainComponentLoc: ['dist', 'webapp', 'MainComponent.js'], deps: WebPkgDeps, },
+setup react-app with this define : WebPkgDeps -> list of object for direct access to default export from package { pkgId, pluginDef: { initModuleLoc: ['dist', 'webapp', 'MainComponent.js'], deps: WebPkgDeps, },

 export self package (value of pkgId )